newtondevelop/newpay-contract-utility-ios/README.md

 ## License

-Newpay Contract Utility is available under the GPLv3 license.
+NewPay Contract Utility is available under the GPLv3 license.
 See the [LICENSE](LICENSE) file for more info.